 Decoding the Migraine Trigger

 Migraines are debilitating headaches characterized by intense pain.
 Alcohol can often trigger migraines and make them worse.
 Understanding the link between migraine and alcohol can help sufferers manage their symptoms and make informed decisions about their consumption habits.
-To help your migraines, consider QULIPTA, a prescription medication used for the preventive treatment of episodic migraines in adults.
+To help your migraines, consider Ubrelvy, a prescription medication used for the acute treatment of migraine attacks with or without aura in adults.
 There are other treatment options available, which will be discussed in this article.

 Worst Effects of Alcohol